Joelayo/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web Infrastructure Design

-This project contains tasks for learning more about the different ways a web infrastructure could be designed for web development.
+This project contains tasks for learning more about the different ways a web infrastructure could be designed and implemented for web development.

 ## Tasks To Complete